KeerthiPatil/VSDSQUADRON_MINI_INTERNSHIP/TASK-2 RISC-V INSTRUCTION FORMAT README.md

 **6.slt r11,r2,r4**
 In RISC-V, the "slt"(set less than)instruction is also an R-type instruction.
+r2<r4 is True. so,set r11 to 1
 -opcode: 0110011
--rd (destination register): r11:01011
+-rd (destination register): r11:00001
 -rs1 (first source register): r2:00010
 -rs2 (second source register): r4:00100
 -funct3 (for slt operation): 010